ashleemilton/ashleemilton.github.io/_publications/feelCircle2020.md

 permalink: /publication/2020-07-07-feel
 date: 2020-07-07
 venue: 'The 1st Joint Conference of the Information Retrieval Communities in Europe (CIRCLE)'
+excerpt: Mental health disorders (MHD) is a rising, yet stigmatized, topic in the United States.
+Individuals suffering from MHD are slowing starting to overcome this stigma by discussing how technology affects them.
+Researchers have explored behavioral nuances that emerge from interactions of individuals affected by MHD with persuasive technologies, mainly social media...
 paperurl: 'http://ashleemilton.github.io/files/feelCircle2020.pdf'
 citation: 'Milton, A. & Pera, M. S. (2020). &quot;What Snippets Feel: Depression, Search, and Snippets &quot; <i>The 1st Joint Conference of the Information Retrieval Communities in Europe (CIRCLE)</i>.'
 ---